 The document ends by affirming that it is both “necessary and timely” for Buddhists to come together in forming the American Buddhist Congress.

 In the summer of 1987, a conference on “World Buddhism in North America” was convened in Ann Arbor, Michigan, bringing together scholars of Buddhism and the leaders of the various American Buddhist communities to discuss the challenges facing Buddhism in North America.
 It was a wide and distinguished gathering of both Asian-born and American-born Buddhists—all now directing their energy toward Buddhist life in the American context.
 For eight days they met in a huge tent pitched in the garden of the Zen Buddhist Temple in Ann Arbor.
 How will they all relate to one another?
 What forms of education and culture will be appropriate in the American context?
 How will Buddhism change America, and how will America change Buddhism?
 How does the Buddhism taught by non-practitioners in Buddhist Studies courses relate to the Buddhism taught by those who have received teaching transmission in one or another lineage of Buddhism?
 What about monks and laity?
 Women and men?
 These are the questions this assemblage discussed.
-The “answers” are still, over twenty-five years later, in the making.
+The “answers” are still, over 25 years later, in the making.

 The Buddhist traditions of Asia have now truly spread to America.
-Many of the new teachers are householders, laity.
+Many of the new teachers are householders and laity.
 Many are women.
 And, interestingly, some of the new generation of American-born teachers have received training and teaching transmission from more than one lineage.
 A Zen teacher extends his or her training with a Tibetan lama.
 A Vipassana teacher chants Pure Land sutras.
 The “braiding” and intermingling of the many streams of Buddhism has begun in America, and a distinctively “American” Buddhism is being born.

-However, these new American Buddhists have also recognized that getting to know their new Buddhist neighbors is not enough.
-It is also important to interact with and try to understand non-Buddhists as well.
+However, these new American Buddhists have also recognized that getting to know their new Buddhist neighbors is not enough; it is also important to interact with and try to understand non-Buddhists as well.
 The dominant religion in the United States being Christianity, most Buddhist interfaith work has revolved around Buddhist-Christian dialogue.
 Starting in 1987, Buddhist-Christian Studies became the official academic journal of the Society for Buddhist-Christian Studies based at the University of Hawaii, creating a central location for articles, book reviews, announcements, and all things related to Buddhist-Christian interfaith work.

-One specific aspect of this exchange has been Buddhist-Christian monastic dialogue, originally encouraged by Trappist monk Thomas Merton, occurs on a semi-regular basis.
+One specific aspect of this exchange has been Buddhist-Christian monastic dialogue, originally encouraged by Trappist monk Thomas Merton, which now occurs on a semi-regular basis.
 In 1996, Tibetan, Zen, Theravada, Roman Catholic and other Christian monastics and teachers came together to engage across traditions.
 They gathered at Gethsemani Abbey in Kentucky, the late Merton’s home community.

 There is also substantial Buddhist-Jewish dialogue due to the number of people with a Jewish background who have taken an interest in Buddhism, such as Allen Ginsberg, Joseph Goldstein, and Sharon Salzberg.
-Interestingly, the term Jewbu has increased in popularity since the 1960s to describe Jews among Buddhist communities.
+Interestingly, the term "Jewbu" has increased in popularity since the 1960s to describe Jews among Buddhist communities.
 This Buddhist-Jewish dialogue has centered around the questions of what Judaism has to offer Buddhism, what Buddhism has to offer Judaism, and what it means to be a Jewish Buddhist.
 As America’s and individuals’ multi-religious identities are increasingly explored and Buddhist outreach efforts increase, Buddhists will continue to be integral parts of interfaith groups and initiatives across the nation.